 There are several stages in the Arts Student Union (ASU) executive election process, beginning with the nomination period.

-If only there is only one person that successfully completes a nomination form for a specific position, they are acclaimed to that position.
+If there is only one person/team of two that successfully completes a nomination form for a specific position, they are acclaimed to that position.
 If more than one individual submits a successful form, they move to the campaigning period.

 Posting signs and notices

 - Signs must be approved and stamped by the chief returning officer before being posted.

 - Signs may be posted on the inside of the Arts Lecture Hall, Hagey Hall, Psychology Anthropology and Sociology (PAS) building and Modern Languages building only.

 - Signs may be posted in any residence or college subject to the approval and posting procedures of each building.